 5” Inseam Shorts

 Next up, 5” inseam shorts.
 This is the classic running short length and the most popular length by far.

-These shorts are go-to for a reason.
+The Accelerate shorts have a superb fit.
+Pockets are available to stash small items.
 The mid-length inseam doesn’t bunch up as you run, nor does it hang so low that it restricts movement.
 The waistband contains a drawstring so you can adjust the fit.